Magyartanulas/magyartanulas.github.io/Section1.md

 ## The Alphabet

 The best place to start with learning any language is the alphabet.
-With 14 vowels and 30 consonants the hungarian alphabet is a total of 44 letters.
+With 14 vowels and 30 consonants the Hungarian Alphabet is a total of 44 letters.
 Hungarian is a phonetic language so once you master the alphabet, you'll be able to speak every word that you can read first time every time!

 ```